jm1021/leuck_reunion/food.md

 4.  **Dinner** will be available at 6pm each evening.
 It is strongly encouraged to eat in the hall all together so that you do not miss the 7pm Family Night directly afterwards.
 - **NOTE** - The menu for the day will be posted in the dinning hall each morning.
 Snacks will be left out after lunch and will be put away before dinner prep.

+### MONDAY - Head Chf Lisa
+### Breakfast & Lunch
+> Your On Your Own (YO-YO)

-### Monday Dinner - Head Chef Lisa (6 - 7pm)
+### Dinner (6 - 7pm)
-> Please note that you are responsible for your own breakfast and lunch on Monday.

 > Lasagna (2 meat with red sauce & 1 veggie with white sauce), with salad and garlic bread.
+Dessert to be determined.

+### TUESDAY - Head Chef John
-### Tuesday Breakfast (8-9:30am)
+### Breakfast (8-9:30am)
-> Breakfast casseroles will be served in the main hall.
-Three different kinds: Egg and Bacon (2), Egg and Sausage (2), and Blueberry/Cream Cheese French Toast (1)
+> Breakfast casseroles: Egg and Bacon (2), Egg and Sausage (2), and Blueberry/Cream Cheese French Toast (1)

-### Tuesday Lunch (12 pm)
+### Lunch (12 pm)
-> Make lunch in the dinning hall.
-Pack and Go (baggies and bags available).
-Eat outside or at your housing, pick up trash and leave no mess in dinning hall or grounds.

 > Lunches will be an assortment of sandwich fixings, a variety of chips, and fruit/veggies.
 Bring your water bottle to refill for the day's activities.
+>      Pack and Go (baggies and paper bags available).
+>      Eat in the main hall, outside or at your housing.
+Pick up your trash and leave no mess in dinning hall or grounds.

+### Dinner (6-7pm)
+> Build your own (homemade) meatball subs with tortelini salad and chocolate chip cookies.

-### Tuesday Dinner - Head Chef Sherri (6-7pm)
+### WEDNESDAY - Head Chef Sherri

-### Wednesday Breakfast (8-9:30am)
+### Breakfast (8-9:30am)

-### Wednesday Lunch
+### Lunch (12 pm)
-> Make lunch in the dinning hall.
-Pack and Go.
-Leave no mess please.
-There is option to purchase food at the caverns, there is a picnic area at the site.
+> Lunches will be an assortment of sandwich fixings, a variety of chips, and fruit/veggies.
+Bring your water bottle to refill for the day's activities.
+>      Pack and Go (baggies and paper bags available).
+>      Eat in the main hall, outside or at your housing.
+Pick up your trash and leave no mess in dinning hall or grounds.

+### Dinner (6-7pm)

-### Wednesday Dinner - Head Chef Jared/Jeremiah (6-7pm)
+### THURSDAY - Head Chef Angela

-### Thursday Breakfast (8-9:30am)
+### Breakfast (8-9:30am)

-### Thursday Lunch
+### Lunch (12 pm)
-> Make lunch in the dinning hall.
-Pack and Go.
-Leave no mess please.
-There will likely be some down time and extra snacks will be wanted while boating.
+> Lunches will be an assortment of sandwich fixings, a variety of chips, and fruit/veggies.
+Bring your water bottle to refill for the day's activities.
+>      Pack and Go (baggies and paper bags available).
+>      Eat in the main hall, outside or at your housing.
+Pick up your trash and leave no mess in dinning hall or grounds.

+### Dinner (6-7pm)

-### Thursday Dinner - Head Chef Angela (6-7pm)
+### FRIDAY - Head Chef Jared/Jeremiah

-### Friday Breakfast (8-9:30am)
+### Breakfast (8-9:30am)

-### Friday Lunch
+### Lunch (12 pm)
-> Make lunch in the dinning hall.
-Pack and Go.
-There are lots of places to explore and eat in the community of Shasta Lakes and Redding.
+> Lunches will be an assortment of sandwich fixings, a variety of chips, and fruit/veggies.
+Bring your water bottle to refill for the day's activities.
+>      Pack and Go (baggies and paper bags available).
+>      Eat in the main hall, outside or at your housing.
+Pick up your trash and leave no mess in dinning hall or grounds.

+### Dinner (6-7pm)

-### Friday Dinner - Head Chef John (6-7pm)
+### SATURDAY - Head Chef Lisa

-### Saturday Breakfast (8-9:30am)
+### Breakfast (8-9:30am)

+### Lunch (11:30 pm)
+> LEFTOVERS - lets clean out the fridge and share between families for their trip homeward.